-We expect to adopt an amended and restated certificate of incorporation and amended and restated bylaws in connection with the completion of this offering.
+We are currently incorporated in Pennsylvania and will reincorporate in Delaware prior to the completion of this offering.
+We expect to adopt a Delaware certificate of incorporation and bylaws in connection with the completion of this offering.
 The following description of our capital stock and provisions of our amended and restated certificate of incorporation and amended and restated bylaws are summaries and are qualified by reference to the amended and restated certificate of incorporation and amended and restated bylaws that will become effective prior to the pricing of this offering.
 Copies of these documents will be filed with the SEC as exhibits to our registration statement, of which this prospectus forms a part.
 The description of our capital stock reflects changes to our capital structure that will occur upon the closing of this offering.